philres/ngmlr/README.md

         Number of k-mers to skip when building the lookup table from the reference [2] --bin-size <int>
-        Sets the size of the grid used during candidate search [4] --subread-length <int>
+        Sets the size of the grid used during candidate search [4] --max-segments <int>
+        Max number of segments allowed for a read per kb [1] --subread-length <int>
         Length of fragments reads are split into [256] --subread-corridor <int>